What Social Media Use Do People Regret? An Analysis of 34K Smartphone Screenshots with Multimodal LLM: Method

 At 8 PM everyday, the app sent a notification to the participant to remind them to answer questionnaires about how regretful they felt about the app sessions captured by the data-collection tool.
-For each session, the app presented to them the starting time, the app name, the screenshots captured in the session, followed by a survey question: ``Please think about this particular time you used your phone.
+For each session, the app presented to them the starting time, the app name, the screenshots captured in the session, followed by a survey question measuring their regret for the session.
+Although there are existing standardized scales for measuring regret, such as the five-item Decision Regret Scale~\cite{decision_regret_scale}, we opted to use a simpler, one-item survey question, another common approach used in past studies to measure regret (e.g.,~\cite{van2008, sagi2007, allaert2019}).
+This is because we needed participants to rate every app session, and we hoped that by using a lightweight survey question we would avoid overburdening participants and prevent a decline in response quality due to lengthy surveys~\cite{galesic-length-quality}.
+The instruction and wording of our survey question resembles those used in~\cite{decision_regret_scale, van2008} and were adapted to the context of phone use.
+Also, given that regret is a rich and complex emotion (even when narrowed down only to action-based regret) that prior work defines broadly~\cite{gilovich1995}, we imposed minimal constraint in our survey question.
+Specifically, we asked: ``Please think about this particular time you used your phone.
 Select how you feel about the following statement: I feel regret about this phone use session.''
 Participants answered this question on a seven-point Likert scale, from ``Strongly Disagree,'' to ``Strongly Agree.''
 All of the interfaces are shown in Figure~\ref{fig:app}.
+One reason for assessing participants' regret at the end of each day at 8 PM (when people are generally more available), not immediately after each session, is that we wanted to avoid disrupting their normal phone use.
+More importantly, since regret is inherently a cognitive-laden emotion~\cite{gilovich1995} which involves comparing alternative options~\cite{zeelenberg2007}, participants may need some time to reflect on how much they regret a phone use session, which makes in-the-moment assessment potentially less reliable.